 Modify Use tyred rather than tracked machinery as: tyred can be more effectively cleaned tracked machines churn up the ground more.
 Alternatives to ploughing or grading to mineral earth for vegetation removal: scrub rolling slashing and/or herbicide application.
-When moving a bulldozer from one area of site to the other 'walk' Postpone it with blade up to minimise soil disturbance.
-Postponing the activity until there are dry conditions (where dust rather than mud is produced when soil is disturbed) reduces the risk of spreading or introducing dieback.
-Cancel Cancellation of the activity may be considered when the risk of an activity is 'High'.
+When moving a bulldozer from one site to the other 'walk' it with blade up to minimise soil disturbance.
+Postpone Postponing the activity until there are dry conditions (where dust rather than mud is produced when soil is disturbed) reduces the risk of spreading or introducing dieback.
+Cancel Cancellation of the activity may be considered when the risk of an activity is 'High' and it is a severe or significant consequence.